Kevin03YZFR1/voxtral_wyoming/README.md

-# Voxtral Wyoming STT (Stub)
+# Voxtral Wyoming STT (Early)

 Offline Speech-to-Text (STT) service intended to run Mistral's Voxtral models and expose a Wyoming-compatible interface for Home Assistant Assist.
-This initial version provides a runnable server stub and project scaffolding.
-The stub accepts a TCP connection and returns a fixed transcript; the full Wyoming protocol and Voxtral backend integration will follow.
+This version provides a runnable server with a stub protocol and transcriber; the full Wyoming protocol and Voxtral backend integration will follow.

 ## Status
-- Phase 1 (this release): runnable skeleton with a stub transcriber and a simple TCP server.
+- Phase 1 (this release): runnable skeleton with a stub transcriber and a simple TCP server; CLI supports selecting `--protocol wyoming|stub` (wyoming currently falls back to stub).
 - Next steps: implement Wyoming protocol handling using the `wyoming` Python package and integrate a local Voxtral model backend.

 ## Requirements